Home Inspection Essentials: What to Check Before Taking Possession

 Conclusion

-Use this checklist before taking possession of your flat to verify legal documents, check structural quality, test utilities, inspect amenities, and confirm financial clearances.
+Do not forget to collect all essential documents to collect from builder at the time of possession and complete a proper flat handover inspection before signing the possession letter.
 When you follow a systematic process, you prevent future repair costs, negotiate better with the builder, and start your homeownership journey with clarity instead of uncertainty.

 BrickFi helps buyers evaluate properties with deep data insights on builder track records, project quality, and micro-market risks.
 With our 360 degree analysis, buyers enter the possession stage prepared and informed.